splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

     #.
 Clone, share, and mirror dashboards.
     #.
 Use dashboard filters and dashboard variables.
     #.
 Add text notes and event feeds to your dashboards.
     #.
-Use data links to dynamically link a dashboard to another dashboard or external system such as Splunk APM, Splunk Platform, or a custom URL.
+Use data links to dynamically link a dashboard to another dashboard or external system such as Splunk APM, the Splunk platform, or a custom URL.

    For comprehensive documentation on these tasks, see :ref:`dashboards`.